latex3/latex3.github.io/help/documentation/index.md

 + <a href="{{site.baseurl}}/help/documentation/source2e.pdf"
      target="_blank"
      onclick="vgwPixelCall('47645342fb934c628c269524107689eb');">The LaTeX2e Sources (680+ pages)</a>

+As a companion document Martin Scharrer compiled a useful reference list with links back into the previous document if both are stored in the same directory:

 + <a href="http://mirrors.ctan.org/info/macros2e/macros2e.pdf"
      target="_blank"
-     onclick="vgwPixelCall('47645342fb934c628c269524107689eb');">List of internal LaTeX2e Macros useful to Package Authors</a> (a useful reference list compiled by Martin Scharrer with links back into the previous document if both are stored in the same directory)
+     onclick="vgwPixelCall('47645342fb934c628c269524107689eb');">List of internal LaTeX2e Macros useful to Package Authors</a>

-A similar document exists for the implementation of the standard classes `article`, `report`, and `book`:
+For the implementation of the standard classes `article`, `report`, and `book` there also exists a document that contains the complete sources with commentary:

 + <a href="{{site.baseurl}}/help/documentation/classes.pdf"
      target="_blank"